Michael Winterbottom: 2020s

+In February 2025, Winterbottom began production on Gaza Year Zero.
+Reuniting him with his Eleven Days in May co-director Mohammed Sawwaf, the fictional film follows a 13-year-old boy and his family struggling to survive the destruction of war.
+Sawwaf is directing on location in Gaza, while Winterbottom is co-directing and editing in London.

+In 2025, Winterbottom is scheduled to begin filming The Trip to the Northern Lights, the fifth series of The Trip, with Steve Coogan and Rob Brydon, in Scandinavia.

+Future projects

+In December 2023, it was announced that Winterbottom will direct a new adaptation of Ernest Hemingway's classic novel A Farewell to Arms, starring Tom Blyth and Olivia Cooke.

+In March 2023, it was announced that Winterbottom will write and direct Fall of the God of Cars, a 6-part miniseries in which Tony Shalhoub is set to play Lebanese/Brazilian auto executive Carlos Ghosn, who was arrested in Japan, eventually escaping house arrest and fleeing the country and prosecution.

 Unmade projects

-Untitled Syria Project

 In 2017, it was announced that Winterbottom was developing a 10-part TV series with Annapurna Pictures about the war in Syria, focusing on the involvement of foreign journalists and Non-governmental organizations.
 He first announced in May 2017 that he was researching the project.

-The Vatican Connection

-Winterbottom was attached in May 2014 to direct a feature adaptation of Richard Hammer's 1982 book The Vatican Connection, the true story of how NYPD detective Joe Coffey uncovered connections between the Vatican and the Mafia while investigating a local New York mobster, leading to a global investigation.
+In May 2014, it was announced that Winterbottom would direct a feature adaptation of Richard Hammer's 1982 book The Vatican Connection, the true story of how NYPD detective Joe Coffey uncovered connections between the Vatican and the Mafia while investigating a local New York mobster, leading to a global investigation.
 It was to be written by Paul Viragh, based on an earlier script by Alessandro Camon.

-The Longest Cocktail Party

-Winterbottom was attached in October 2011 to direct an adaption of Richard DiLello's 1973 book, The Longest Cocktail Party.
+In October 2011, it was announced that Winterbottom would direct an adaption of Richard DiLello's 1973 book, The Longest Cocktail Party.
 It was to tell the story of Apple Corps, the record company formed by The Beatles in 1968.
 It was to follow the company and its staff, including DiLello and Derek Taylor, from 1968 to its closure in 1970, when The Beatles split.
 The book was set to be adapted by Jesse Armstrong and co-produced by Andrew Eaton and Liam Gallagher.

-Bailout

-Winterbottom was attached in May 2011 to direct this adaptation of author Jess Walter's novel The Financial Lives of the Poets, which Walter adapted for the screen.
+Winterbottom was attached in May 2011 to direct Bailout, an adaptation of author Jess Walter's novel The Financial Lives of the Poets, which Walter adapted for the screen.
 Set to star Jack Black, the film was to follow a man who loses his job and must keep his family afloat by working as a pot dealer.